-The supervisor in Los Angeles will be John Antczak.
+The supervisor in Los Angeles is Alicia Chang.
+Daisy Nguyen takes over at 3:30 p.m.
 If you have a news tip or questions about the report, call 213-626-1200.
-The supervisor in San Francisco can be reached at 415-495-1708.
+The supervisor in San Francisco is Lisa Leff.
+She can be reached at 415-495-1708.

 AP stories, along with the photos that accompany them, can also be obtained from http://www.apexchange.com.
 Reruns are also available from the Service Desk at 877-836-9477 or your local AP bureau.
 All times Pacific.

 SAN FRANCISCO — A robust storm that snarled traffic and dumped rain and snow across the northwest U.S. is providing a respite from California's entrenched drought and is raising hopes that a wet winter weather pattern finally may be returning.
 After California endured a record dry year, the first significant rains of 2014 fell this past week, and the region braced this weekend for what forecasters called a Pineapple Express— a powerful, moisture-packed warm system rolling in from the South Pacific.
 State water experts say it will take months of such storms to bring California out of a drought emergency.
 SENT: 550 words, photos.